Emilie A. Frank's Classic

 Four-Part Article on

 Stewart Mineral Springs

 People visiting bathhouse and restaurant might've noticed vintage wall plaques preserving a copy of the articles, well yellowed after 35 years, tiny print all but impossible to read in dim light.
-Here they are reproduced verbatim, minus original pictures, for easy reading at last.
-[A few clarifying or editorial comments added in brackets.]
+Here they are, reproduced verbatim minus original pictures, for easy reading at last.
+[A few clarifying or editorial comments are added in brackets.]

 Reprinted by permission of family member.

 Part I -- THE SYLVAN DOOR

 It was a beautiful June day and I was on my way to Stewart Springs to spend the weekend.
 Turning off at the Edgewood ramp I soon was winding up picturesque Stewart Springs Road, gradually ascending into the wild country.
 The road begins with verdant meadows - cattle leisurely grazing, sometimes a fawn standing timidly along the road.
 This is indeed God's country.

 About two miles further Parks Creek comes into view, tumbles along the road and stays with you until you arrive at the Springs.
 You'll know you're there when you see the large sundeck of the bathhouse on the right.
 The next road to the right leads into the compound which is one of the neatest health spas anywhere.